 - How do I set up my task alerts?

-- How do I optimise my task alerts?
+- How do I optimize my task alerts?

 - How do I avoid receiving task alerts for tasks I'm not interested in?